naxoc/naxoc.github.com/source/_posts/2011-05-15-moving-an-itunes-library.markdown

 If you use the built-in command line tool called [sed](http://en.wikipedia.org/wiki/Sed), you can type one line in the terminal and be done.
 Let’s say I was moving from a mac with a user directory called "ckj" to another machine with a user directory called "naxoc".
 All I would have to do in the terminal would be this:

 1.  cd to the iTunes folder in the user directory you are moving to.
-2. Enter this: `sed -i "" -e "s,Users/ckj,Users/naxoc,g" files iTunes\ Library.xml
+2. Enter this: `sed -i "" -e "s,Users/ckj,Users/naxoc,g" files iTunes\ Library.xml`

-Note the funky syntax with the <code>-i ""` This is a mac quirck in sed.
+Note the funky syntax with the `-i ""` This is a mac quirck in sed.
 I found some info on it [here](http://stackoverflow.com/questions/2320564/variations-of-sed-between-osx-and-gnu-linux).